Ad Noctum: Chapter 7

 “Soooooo.
 Crazy, then.”

 Rush smiled faintly.
 “How insensitive.”
-He switched his position, coming to sit on the floor next to Volker, stretching his left foot out in front of him.
+The mathematician dropped to the floor next to Volker, stretching his left foot out in front of him.

 “Insensitive?
 Me?
 You have got to be kidding me.”

-“Is this—like, your weird apology for almost killing us both?”
-Volker asked, taking the interlocking strips of leather.
+“Is this your weird apology for almost killing us both?”
+Volker took the interlocking strips of leather.
 “I left your knife in the transport room.
 I didn’t think you were seriously giving it to me.”

 “Uh, thanks.
 I guess.
-It definitely doesn’t make up for almost burning to death, in case you’re wondering.
+It definitely doesn’t make up for almost letting me burn to death, in case you’re wondering.
 But I’ll try not to stab you with it.”
 Volker buckled the leather guard around his own ankle.

 “It wasn’t an apology,” Rush said, “and I certainly won’t hold it against you if I find myself on the receiving end of the thing.
 Now.
-My question, which I will not preface, is do you want to sit in an empty room doing fucking nothing, or would you prefer to be analyzing your database, which, aside from the inherent interest that such an undertaking likely has for you, may improve our long term chances of survival?”
+My question, which you’ll note I don’t preface, is do y’want to sit in an empty room doing fuckin’ nothing, or would you prefer to analyze your database, which, aside from its inherent interest, may improve our long-term chances of survival?”

 “Mmm,” Rush said.
 “Noted.”

-“Aren’t you tired after the whole getting-tortured-for-hours-and-then-drugged-by-Telford thing?”
+“Aren’t you tired after the whole getting-tortured-for-hours-then-drugged-by-Telford thing?”

 Rush shot him a disapproving look.
 “That was yesterday.”